hyperium/tonic/tonic-examples/routeguide-tutorial.md

 $ cargo run --bin routeguide-client
 ```

-**Note:** Prior to rust's 1.39 release, tonic may be pinned to a specific toolchain version.
+**Note:** Prior to rust's 1.39 release, Tonic may be pinned to a specific toolchain version.

 ## Project setup